4-Leafs-Code/4-Leafs-Code/README.md

 I've come to realize that I am an incredible force.
 Being a prisoner and accomplishing all I do verifies my ability to get things done when the need arises.
 I'm released anytime between now and March of 2025 depending on the circumstances of my release.
 I can work remotely in this facility and if you are interested in hiring me, please reach out to me or my current housing facility.

 🔭  I’m currently working on building and deploying a networking site for Maine prisoner reentry resource advocates to be able to connect and collaborate.
-I'm looking for some help building the site if you are interested check out the [Reentry Repo](https://github.com/4-Leafs-Code/Reentry).
+I'm looking for some help building the site if you are interested check out the [Reentry Repo](https://github.com/FearlessTech/Reentry).

-I am the owner of [FearlessTech](https://github.com/FearlessTech), a Computer Technology student and I have a Mentorship from [Project Reclass.](https://www.projectreclass.org/).
+I am the owner of [FearlessTech](https://github.com/FearlessTech) and a Computer Technology student.

 <br>